Energetically modified cement: History

 EMCs have been produced for project usage since 1992 for a wide range of uses.
 By 2010, the volume of concrete poured containing EMCs was about 4,500,000 cu yd (3,440,496 m^{3}), largely on US DOT projects.
 To place this into context, that is more than the entire construction of the Hoover Dam, its associated power plants and appurtenant works, where a total of 4,360,000 cu·yds (3,333,459 m^{3}) of concrete was poured—equivalent to a U.S. standard highway from San Francisco to New York City.

-Early usage in Sweden
+Early usage in Sweden using EMC Activated silica sand (subarctic road bridge)

-An early project used a concrete comprising a 50% Portland cement substitution using a silica sand EMC.
-This was deployed for the construction of a road bridge in Karungi, Sweden, in 1999, with Swedish construction firm Skanska.
+An early project used a concrete comprising a 50% Portland cement substitution using a silica sand EMC (i.e. activated sand).
+This was deployed for the construction of a road bridge in Karungi, Sweden, in 1998, with Swedish construction firm Skanska.
 The Karungi road bridge has withstood Karungi's harsh subarctic climate and divergent annual and diurnal temperature ranges.
+Core testing in 2025 in partnership with Luleå University of Technology (LTU), Skanska and the Swedish Transport Administration demonstrated that the "mean compressive strength was 71.3 MPa, representing an 8 % increase compared with the 28-day strength.
+The concrete was in excellent condition, exhibiting only minor shrinkage cracks up to 0.3 mm wide", and that:"These results confirm the long-term durability of the EMC concrete and demonstrate that mechanically activated local quartz fines can reduce cement-related carbon emissions by approximately 50%, while still providing higher long-term strength after more than 25 years in a harsh sub-Arctic climate."